ishgirwan/faqs_pytorch_scholarship/lesson2.md

 **Q: When and why is One-Hot-Encoding used?**

-Ressources:
+_-Quick answer:_

--Quick answer: Used for multi-class-non-linear-classification.
+* Used for **multi-class-classification (non-linear)**.
+* _Background:_ A multic-class-classifier can be viewed as the combination of seperate single classifiers: [One-Vs-All](https://utkuufuk.github.io/2018/06/03/one-vs-all-classification/)
-Essentially the error function of a multi-class-classifier can be viewed as the sum of the errors of all the seperate classifieres (= potential classes).
-That means I want the error of each data-example from each classifier.
+* So essentially the error function of a multi-class-classifier can be viewed as the sum of the errors of all the separate classifiers; or: _the error of **each** data-example from **each** classifier_.
+* _What is needed?:_ The error is always determined by the difference to a correct given value!
+That means one needs a given true output for each data point _for each classifier_
+* _What is given?:_  In the given data-set there is only **one** correct true value for each data-example/point which is equal to: _ the number of the correct class_
-Thats also means I need a given true output value for each datapoint for each classifier, meaning the given output point per data-example has to transformed from a scalar containing the number of the correct class to a vector whitch one entry for each classifier (potential class).
+* _What is the solution?:_ The one value indicating the correct class by a number from: _[1 - #classes]_ has to be transformed from a scalar to a vector which has one entry for each classifier and either says _0 (not correct class) or 1 (correct class)_.

-I.e.: if y1 = 3 and there would be 5 different possible classes it has to be converted to y1 = [0, 0, 1, 0, 0];
+--> **I.e.:** if y1 = 3 and there would be 5 different possible classes it has to be converted to y1 = [0, 0, 1, 0, 0];

--Additional Ressources:
+_-Additional_ Ressources:

 https://towardsdatascience.com/smarter-ways-to-encode-categorical-data-for-machine-learning-part-1-of-3-6dca2f71b159